 The Talents à la Carte space for rising and emerging talent at the January edition of Maison was entirely made up of Scandinavian design.
 The Poured collection consists of bowls and tables, all cast by hand in Troels Flensted’s studio in Copenhagen, Denmark.
 It’s a serenely joyful to see the swirls and pattern that each bowl has.
 The different coloured patterns are determined by how much pigment is added to the casting mix and then how the mix is poured into each individual mould.
 A really wonderful collection.

-Founded in 2015 by Marie-Lise Fery, Magic Circus showed a playful vintage inspired collection of lighting in brass and opalescent glass.
-The oversized pieces were particularly impressive in the darkened room set created for Maison & Objet where they could shine as a centerpiece.
+Founded in 2015 by Marie-Lise Fery, Magic Circus showed a playful vintage-inspired collection of lighting in brass and opalescent glass.
+The oversized pieces were particularly impressive in the darkened room set created for Maison & Objet where they could shine as a centrepiece.